phoiv/react-minesweeper/README.md

 CONTROLS:

-+left click to open tile
++left click a tile to reveal

-+right click to flag it as bomb
++right click a tile to flag it for bomb

 SETTINGS: